Let’s recap a bit to understand the first about API before going in detail about the types of API.

 Low-Level APIS

-Low-level APIs are those types of API that have a lower level of abstraction hence they are the most detailed, which allows the programmer to manipulate functions within an application module or within hardware at a granular level.
+Low-level APIs are those types of API that have a lower level of abstraction hence they are the most detailed, which allows the programmer to manipulate functions within an application module or hardware at a granular level.
 Low-level APIs are used where there is a need for a detailed level of abstraction by the developer.

 Web service APIS